 - Make things happen, don't wait for them to happen.
 Read Proverbs 31 which offers a picture of a godly woman.
 Notice it doesn't say that she sits around and waits for the world to come to her.
 She is active and assertive and strong and capable.
 She makes things happen.

-- A good man isn't threatened by a strong, independent, intelligent woman.
-In fact, he is looking for one and will respect and cherish her.
+- A good partner isn't threatened by a strong, independent, intelligent woman.
+In fact, they are looking for one and will respect and cherish her.

 - Be an adventurous eater.
 Try new foods frequently.
 Make new recipes and don't be afraid to dump a whole pot of something in the trash if you hate it.
 Don't waste food if you can help it, but don't be a martyr either.